Ash22686/AMS/README.md

 ﻿# AMS
-AMS is a agriculture management system build for th efarmers to keep a track of the information of their fields.
+AMS is a agriculture management system build for th farmers to keep a track of the information of their fields.